Vincent-Millane/cname-cloaking/README.md

 ## To do
 + Update this list
-+ Make a raw list
++ update the plain text list

 ## License